FAQEUCyber Resilience Act

 - equipment within the scope of Directive 2014/90/EU on marine equipment

-Does the current grounding also identify an additional vehicle-related exclusion outside the core Article 2 list?
+Does the CRA identify an additional vehicle-related exclusion outside Article 2?

 Yes.